News from the Mission Committee

 Oswego, NY 13126

-Please write "Pentecost/Strengthen the Church" on the memo line of your check.
+Please write "One Great Hour of Sharing" on the memo line of your check.
 Thank you for your generosity.

 The Faith United Church bylaws say that the Deacons (aka the Diakonite) are to minister to those who are in need, sick, friendless, or in distress, and to oversee the spiritual and practical needs of the membership.